elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 - **Minimizing Cloud Lock-in**: Easily switch between AWS, Azure, or others, with business logic unaware of the underlying cloud provider.

+Imagine we are build a pension administration microservice,
+- in domain we might have Participant, ParticipantRelation, PensionFund
+- in application we have use case business logic, for example process employment, marriage, divorce, death

 -->